 - To make a good decision you must allow clarity to enter.
 Once you have the clarity you can move forward.

 - People who make impulse versus emotional decisions haven’t experienced the outcome yet.
 Unlike buying a car or a new pair of shoes; you try them on or take it for a test drive before you decide emotionally that it’s for you.
 You don’t do this with an impulse decision where you haven’t experienced the outcome.
 For example, buying something from a catalog or buying a new pair of skis thinking it will make you a better skier – only to find out that once you try them out, they don’t make you better at all.
 Another example is, someone who buys real estate in a desirable vacation spot they have never visited are many times disappointed once they go there.

 So why is it that people who clearly see their outcome don’t always make the right decision?

 It has to do with timing.
-When you get the clarity it’s also a signal to take action.
+When you get the clarity this is also a signal to take action.
 If you missed it then pivot, make a mid-course correction to get back on track.
 Circumstances may have changed after you got around to taking action on a decision, so it’s okay to make a course correction.
 It’s easier to make a correction than it is to find a new destination.

 Making quick decisions that prove to be good decisions come from training.

 This is different than impulse decisions.
 A fighter pilot makes very quick decisions as do people who play video games.
 They become trained to react in a certain way without having to think about it.
 It becomes instinctual.

 Most people are not expert decision-makers in all areas of their lives.
 They may make brilliant business decisions at work and poor relationship decisions at home.
 These people tend to make the same good and bad decisions over and over again.
 They haven’t allowed clarity to move into their areas of bad decision-making.
 For many, it is just too stressful to have to make good decisions all the time.